 However, if you think you’ll ever want to sew more complicated projects, consider purchasing a sewing machine with at least a zigzag stitch.

 If I were on a tight budget and had to choose between a used standard-sized machine or a mini sewing machine for the same price, I’d choose the used machine any day.

 - Very portable

-- Comes with an extension table for a larger workspace
+- includes an extension table for a larger workspace

-And if you’re a price-shopper like me, you can check Walmart.com and Sewingmachinesplus.com also to compare prices.
-Sometimes you’ll find a nice deal, especially on some of the refurbished sewing machines here!
+Furthermore, if you’re a price-shopper like me, you can check Sewingmachinesplus.com to compare prices.
+Sometimes you’ll find an excellent deal, especially on some of the refurbished sewing machines!

 Lastly, if you’re still wondering what you can get for your budget, read how much does a sewing machine cost to get a better idea of functions vs. price.